suxuekun/libpyiotcloud/_setup_devguide/README.md

 ### REST API Documentation

-The REST APIs are the gateway of the frontend (mobile apps, web app) to the backend (3rd party APIs and services).
-Note that the frontend will not directly access any 3rd party APIs and services for security reasons.
-The frontend will only communicate with the REST APIs.
+The REST APIs are the gateway of the frontend (mobile apps, web app) to the backend (3rd party APIs and services). <b>The frontend will not directly access any 3rd party APIs and services for security reasons.</b> The frontend will only communicate with the REST APIs.

   <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/architecture_frontend.png" width="1000"/>